BusterLandstrom/printer-toner-checker-kc/README.md

 - **For Power Users/Home Office:**
   Great for home setups with multiple printers.
 Run the app locally, update identifiers or IPs as needed, and manage your printer fleet with ease.

+---

+## Requests

+If it is requested I'll provide full NSIS scripts, guides and more.